nxp-imx/imx-sm/sm/doc/arch.md

 Overview
 ========

-System management (SM) is the act of controlling all the SoC features critical to it running.
+System management is the act of controlling all the SoC features critical to it running.
 This includes things like power, bus clocking, resets, pin muxing, PMIC, fault handling, etc.

 The function of these IP needs to be "shared" but the HW does not support sharing.
 Access granularity is